epimorphics/ukhpi/README.md

 SERVER=https://landregistry.data.gov.uk/app/ukhpi ./bin/rails ukhpi:locations
 ```

-> [!NOTE] The `SERVER` env var should point to the appropriate SPARQL endpoint.
+**Note:** The `SERVER` env var should point to the appropriate SPARQL endpoint.
-> Please verify the endpoint before running the command.
+Please verify the endpoint before running the command.

 Further details on the generation of location files can be found in the
 [wiki](https://github.com/epimorphics/ukhpi/wiki/Updating-geographies).